not go gentle into that good night,

 the north to East Anglia.
 We are getting closer to that goal and that

 I have an interesting theory about the Suffolk Carrs and their lineage.
-I am absolutely convinced that all the Carrs in Suffolk descend from that one original adventurous progenitor.
+I am absolutely convinced that almost all the Carrs in Suffolk descend from that one original adventurous progenitor.
 All the Carr lines in the county seem to feature two first names in particular that repeat again and again down the generations.
 These names are Robert and George.

 It is possible that our forebears came to Suffolk via the town of Lowestoft.
 At the end of the 16th century there are very few Carrs in Suffolk, but there was a cluster around Lowestoft, which at the time was a major fishing port.
-It is not a stretch to imagine a Kerr arriving in the port from the east coast of Scotland, settling in the town and having a family.
+It is not a stretch to imagine a Kerr arriving in the port from the east coast of Scotland, or perhaps Northumberland, settling down in the town and having a family.

 The Christian name of Robert in particular is an established name amongst the Kerrs.
 George only really gained greater popularity with the advent of the German Hanoverians, who became the new royal family after the death of Queen Anne.
 The Kerrs, like the Campbells and other notable Families and Clans, were supporters of the German Hanoverians and fought on the government side at the Battle of Culloden in 1746.